 MSO allows for a number of optimization approaches.
-You can choose to optimize the integration of subwoofers with one another and with the main speakers, or you can include only the subwoofers in the optimization.
-Usage of MSO requires that you have some sort of DSP processing with IIR filters available so that EQ, gain and delay can be applied to each subwoofer individually.
-The alternatives can be generally categorized as follows.
+You can choose to optimize the integration of subwoofers with one another only, or you can include the main speakers in the optimization as well, to optimize integration of subs and satellites.
+Usage of MSO requires that you have some sort of DSP device with IIR filters available so that EQ, gain and delay can be applied to each subwoofer individually.
+The alternatives can be categorized as follows.

-- For optimization of only subs, use an AVR with crossover frequency (or LPF of LFE) set to the highest allowable frequency.
+- For optimization of only subs, use an AVR with crossover frequency (or LPF of LFE) temporarily set to the highest allowable frequency prior to performing measurements.

-- Use an HTPC or other general-purpose device capable of applying DSP to each subwoofer individually and optionally the main speakers.
+- Use an HTPC configured to apply DSP to each subwoofer individually and optionally the main speakers.

 Optimizing Subs Only